Parralogic/Bash-Scripts/bouncerALLinONE/READme.txt

 Security measures still in the works!
 After timer ends and you exit it will remove all files created by bouncer2.4_5GHZ/airodump-ng and revert back your wifi adapters to normal aswell as the enforcer*.sh scripts.
+Make sure if your connected to your AP/router via WiFi add the mac address to the trusted MAC list.

 UPDATE!
 11/11/2020
 Some security measures have been addressed/rectified.. still in the works!